Ensuring impact over time: buffers, permanence & risk mitigation

 -

-For projects under the FOUNDATION certification, Tree-Nation applies:
+For projects under the FOUNDATION certification, Tree-Nation applies an additional layer of validation through ex-post carbon measurement.

 -